VirtuosoVM/.github/profile/README.md

 > A virtual machine host for Discord powered by VMware.

-No affiliation or endorsement is to be implied from *Discord Inc.* or *VMware Inc.*.
+This project is not affiliated with or endorsed by *Discord Inc.* nor *VMware Inc.* and exists as a 3rd-party tool.